Mw3y/epfl-cs107-PokeMAN/README.md

 In the Rolex are located four members of the Elite 4 which are represented by our teachers.
 You need to defeat them all to be able to challenge the master of the league: Mrs. Jamila Sam herself.
 They are dispatched around the spawn point (you can go through the green and blue walls).

 <img src=".\icmon\rolex_illustration.png"/><br>
+_Fig.2: The insides of the Rolex Learning Center_

 ## 🎮 End of the game
 The league master stands on the north-east corner of the map.
 Once you have beaten her, you can go to the next semester and avoid MàN.